lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/5b_Use_TensorFlowIO_for_genomic_files.md

    - this function `tfio.genome.sequences_to_onehot(fastq_data.sequences)`

 ### How to do this
- - Run the example in Google Colbabs - [link](https://www.tensorflow.org/io/tutorials/genome)
+ - Run the example in Google Colabs - [link](https://www.tensorflow.org/io/tutorials/genome)

 ### How to verify you've done it
- - Run the Notebook
+ - Run the example Colabs Notebook linked above

 ### Other Things to Know
  - none